jpirhel/fullstackopen-2023-12/part0/assignments.md

     server -->> browser: 302 Redirect
     deactivate server

-    Note right of browser: The new note is now posted, the rest is identical to accessing the notes
+    Note right of browser: The new note is now posted on the server Note right of browser: The rest is identical to accessing the notes

     browser --> server: GET https://studies.cs.helsinki.fi/exampleapp/notes